They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 Covid patients receiving oxygen therapy in the ICU may have a humidifier in their ward.
 This increases exposure to water and can make you more susceptible to fungal infections.

 “The fungus takes the window of opportunity and invades the body,” said football.
-“This body has small openings due to Covid, sugar (hyperglycemia), and antibiotics.
-For many other reasons, (black fungi) build a foothold. “
+“This body has small openings due to Covid, due to sugar (hyperglycemia), and due to antibiotics.
+For many other reasons, (black fungus) builds a foothold.
+I will. “

 “This does not mean that all Covid patients are infected with mucor disease,” the ministry warned, as it is rare among non-diabetics.